How to Receive Student Loan Forgiveness as a Healthcare Worker

 Nurse Corps Loan Repayment Program

-The Nurse Corps Loan Repayment Program is funded by the Health Resources and Services Administration (HSRA).
+The Nurse Corps Loan Repayment Program is an initiative from the Health Resources and Services Administration (HSRA).
 This program will pay up to 85% of debt related to nursing education for registered nurses, advanced practice registered nurses, or nurse faculty.
 Over the course of two years, nurses will receive repayment of 60% of their nursing school debt.
 After the two-year contract, nurses may be eligible for a third year in which they will receive funding to cover 25% more of their debt.

 To qualify for the Nurse Corps Loan Repayment Program, nurses must commit to working at a critical shortage facility or eligible nursing school as a nurse faculty member.
 Critical shortage facilities are ones that have a shortage of primary care, dental, or mental health providers.
 A nursing school is eligible if it is accredited and recognized by the Secretary of the U.S. Department of Education.

-An online application must be completed for the Nurse Corps Loan Repayment Program.
+You must complete an online application to apply for the Nurse Corps Loan Repayment Program.
 The deadline for this application differs annually.
 Be sure to know the deadline for the year you wish to apply.

 Indian Health Service Loan Repayment Program